alpha-rudy/rudymap-local_server/README.md

 ## Quick Start

 * Pick a name for the MAPS_DATA data volume.
-It's recommented to use the `rudymap-data`.
+It's recommended to use the `rudymap-data`.

       MAPS_DATA="rudymap-data"
       MIRROR="rex"  ### or "kcwu"